Why Dr. Weil’s Anti-Inflammatory Food Pyramid May Be The Best Diet

 And if you have any doubt about that assertion, simply check out the data in my post, What’s Making Us Fat and Sick?

-The Anti-Inflammation Food Pyramid by Dr. Weil
+The Essence of the Anti-Inflammation Food Pyramid Diet

 Eating according to the dictates of MyPlate would almost certainly improve the average American’s nutritional profile, but the Anti-Inflammatory Food Pyramid, as fabricated by Dr. Andrew Weil, remains the superior choice.